RenTrieu/scout/README.md

 These commands will only be available on the server whose guild id is specified in this environment variable.

-> ``NGROK_DOMAIN``
-This bot uses ngrok to receive requests.
-This environment variable should be the ngrok domain that is used as bot's interaction endpoint.

 > ``DATABASE_ALIAS``
 This is the hostname of the postgres database